rafalosinski/fpwdorderstatuschecker/README.txt

 = How to install? =

-You have two options.
-First: Just download ZIP file from the top, and put it in Plugins section in your WordPress.
+Just download ZIP file and put it in Plugins section in your WordPress.
-Second: Go to the your WordPress Website Admin Panel.
-Click on "Plugins" on the right and "Add new" on the top in next step.
-On the top right search type: "adfoxly".
-After that click on the button "Install now" and wait few seconds.
-After all, click "Activate".
-That's all.

 == Changelog ==